DurableDrupal/awebfactory-content-migration-rescue/README.md

 ## DurableDrupal Content Migration Rescue: AWebFactory.com

 > Move On with your Content.
+>
-> Migrate from Drupal Content Monolith to Structured Content Model.
+> From from Drupal Content Monolith to Structured Content Model.
+>
 > To Open API First Architecture.

 Published using [Pandoc](http://pandoc.org/).
 See